President of the Board of Directors

 Vice President of the Board of Directors

 My wife and I have been involved in ABRO since 1995 and became a board member in 1996.
 After we hosted our first child in 1995, we could not help but want to do more to help the ABRO Program.
 I have very much enjoyed seeing the program grow and watching and staying in touch with the children that were brought over through ABRO.
-The children that we first hosted are all adults now with their own children.
-In addition to the children, it is also a pleasure to see the host families and how they have stayed in touch with their ABRO children as well.
 Being able to see the bonds built through the ABRO program have been a huge blessing to both my wife and I.

 Prior to retirement, I owned a software development company that dealt primarily with facility management for the education market.